flare-foundation/docs/docs/user/delegation/managing-rewards.md

     <figcaption>Claim your delegation rewards.</figcaption>
     </figure>

-6. **Optional**: By default, the option to send your rewards to your [personal delegation account](../../tech/personal-delegation-account.md) is preselected.
-To send your rewards to the address that you connected to the Portal, deselect the option.
+6. **Optional**: If you have enabled your [personal delegation account](../../tech/personal-delegation-account.md), the option to send your rewards to the PDA is preselected by default.
+    To send your rewards to the address that you connected to the Portal instead, deselect the option.
 7. Click **Claim All Rewards** to claim all available rewards for the listed epochs.
 8. Follow the steps to confirm the transaction in your wallet.
 Your rewards are claimed, and your updated balance of native tokens is displayed.